ljdursi/opa_open_registered_controlled_ex/README.md

 }
 ```

-You can then run the tests with:
+You can then run the tests (and see how the service is called using the
+requests library in python) with:
 ```
 pytest
 ```